ForestAdmin/agent-nodejs/docs/datasources/provided/mongoose.md

 ### Example

-Supposing that `accounts` records have the following format:
+Supposing that `account` records have the following format:

 ```json
 {